eclipse-archived/codewind-docs/README.md

 * Install Docker and make sure Docker daemon is running.

 1. Run the following command: `./build.sh`.
-2. The HTML site content are generated in `docs/_site` folder.
+2. The HTML site content are generated in `docs/_site/codewind` folder.
+3. Check the script result, make sure there is no broken links.

 ## Push to the external landing page